MinSungjae/ubuntu18_newest_hardware/README.md

 *I think it will works for not only Bionic but also ubuntu focal(20.04), ubuntu hirsute(21.04), ubuntu impish(21.10).
 *If you have trouble in installing NVIDIA driver for old Ubuntu just try and please leave a comment it works or not.

+### If computer bootup directly with Windows without showing grub screen
+While booting procedure, click del key to enter BIOS setup.
+And set ubuntu higher than winodws in booting priority.
+Please double check not only GUI interface in BIOS but also detailed setting in boot menu.

 ### Install WiFi6 (AX210) Driver